srikanthkssiddu/cognitivenasaapp/README.md

 # cognitivenasaapp
 Developed nasa app using react native, and typescript, javascript, Client used - Expo cli,
-Discription- its a app which provide the details abaout the asteroid by entering its id or u can get the details of the random asteroid
-To run the app- npm start
+Discription- its a app which provide the details abaout the asteroid by entering its id or u can get the details of the random asteroid, To run the app- npm start

 ![Screen1](https://user-images.githubusercontent.com/94665621/193520211-2dca0901-4667-4cec-b5ee-6940f1a8c26a.jpeg)